saltysoup/cost-optimization-multi/README.md

 Good news is that one half of the equation is already done (the EC2 worker in the admin account has sts:assumerole permission).
 You will now need to create a new IAM role in each of the target accounts (including in the administrator account itself) to allow cross account role assumption.

-Tip: Use an automated resource deployment method such as CloudFormation [StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) to deploy new AWS resources such as IAM roles in a scalable and consistent way.
+# Prerequisites

+## Configure IAM roles across AWS Accounts

 Each of the following items has to be configured for the solution to work.

 1. Name of the IAM role has to be the **same** across all AWS accounts (ie. cost-optimization-get-cw-data).
 The name of the role will be used later as a CloudFormation input to feed into the code.
-2. IAM Role (cost-optimization-get-cw-data) with the following permissions to scrape CW data
+2. IAM Role (cost-optimization-get-cw-data) with the following permissions to scrape CW data.
+Create a new policy if needed.
 ```json
 {
     "Version": "2012-10-17",